NicholasMalamud/Fast-Food-Ordering-Application/README.md

 1. setup phpmyadmin on localhost (download xxamp or mamp)
 2. create new database called "fastfood" and import the fastfood.sql file into it
 3. launch the application with the Fast-Food-Ordering-Application.jar file

+Created By: Nicholas Malamud, Ian Murphy and Neelakshi Soni